 7 — How will you ensure this same situation doesn’t happen again (and again)?

-If you do leave a job due to a company disagreement rather than trying to work through it – either by changing the company or by changing yourself – then you lose an opportunity to build resilience for yourself.
+If you should quit your job due to a company disagreement rather than trying to work through it – either by changing the company or by changing yourself – then you lose an opportunity to build resilience for yourself.
 You give up on the company, rather than investing in it.
 If you do this once, it may not matter in a decades-long career.
 But if a future job happens to have a short tenure – say you get laid off – or another future job surfaces another disagreeable situation, you can quickly find yourself with a pattern of short tenures.

 You shouldn’t stay in a bad situation just to avoid having a short tenure.
 However, you do want to make sure you learn how to improve a work situation without having to quit.